NicoDeF/react31210/README.md

 *Added CartContext component and new  global function for the Cart

+19/07

+*Added Cart and ItemCart components

 ## Work to do

 Improve look and feel
 Improve Cart View
+Improve functions in Cart and ItemCart